-Bullying - The school takes all cases of bullying very seriously and will work with children and families to try and resolve any problems.
-The school has an anti-bullying policy that you should read and understand.
+Child-on-Child Abuse - The school takes all cases of child-on-child abuse very seriously and will work with children and families to try and resolve any problems.
+The school has an antibullying policy that you should read and understand.